-- The volatility in the market price and trading volume of technology companies in general especially large companies in the digital advertising industry (e.g. Google and Meta); - Changes in regulatory developments in Canada and the United States; - o General economic conditions and trends, including global financial markets, global economies and general market conditions, such as interest rates; - o Major catastrophic events (e.g. the war in the Ukraine); - o Unexpected market reactions to the Company announcements.
+- The volatility in the market price and trading volume of technology companies in general especially large companies in the digital advertising industry (e.g. Google and Meta); - o Changes in regulatory developments in Canada and the United States; - o General economic conditions and trends, including global financial markets, global economies and general market conditions, such as interest rates; - o Major catastrophic events (e.g. the war in the Ukraine and in Gaza); - o Unexpected market reactions to the Company announcements.